Mohammed Shahnawaz Alam

 Shahnawaz Alam (born 10 September 1982) is an Indian politician.
-He is a Cabinet Minister in Bihar government with Disaster Management portfolio since 16 August 2022.
-He is an MLA representing Jokihat assembly constituency of Bihar Legislative Assembly since May 2018.
+He was the Cabinet Minister in Bihar government with Disaster Management portfolio till February 2024.
+He was an MLA representing Jokihat assembly constituency of Bihar Legislative Assembly from May 2018 till November 2025.

 Party switch from AIMIM to RJD

 He along with three other AIMIM MLAs viz., Anzar Nayeemi, Syed Ruknuddin Ahmed and Izhar Asfi joined RJD on 29 June 2022 in the presence of RJD chief Lalu Prasad Yadav leaving Amour MLA and Bihar AIMIM chief Akhtarul Iman as lone AIMIM MLA in the Legislative Assembly.
 After these four MLAs joined the RJD, party became the largest force in the Assembly with 80 members surpassing Bhartiya Janata Party (BJP).

-AIMIM party leaders have blamed Shahnawaz Alam for breaking the party and luring MLAs into the RJD but Shahnawaz Alam denied the allegations in an interview with Main Media.

 Family and personal life

 He is the youngest son of former Indian politician and Minister of State Home in Union government Taslimuddin.
 Late Taslimuddin had represented Kishanganj, Araria and Purnia Lok Sabha of Seemanchal and Jokihat as an MLA.
 Shahnawaz is the brother of former Member of Parliament from Araria and Jokihat MLA Sarfaraz Alam.
-He lives with his mother, wife and kids at his paternal house in Sisauna village under Jokihat Block.